Sydney Street Food - Part 2

 .....

-A Chai Latte enhances the flavour of coffee with spices such as cinnamon, resulting in a fragrant sweetness with a hint of spice in the beverage.
+A Chai Latte enhances the flavour of tea with spices such as cinnamon, resulting in a fragrant sweetness with a hint of spice in the beverage.

 Wraps are popular in Australia, and one such version pays homage to the classic French crepe, with the Crepe Chicken, Bacon, Basil Pesto.
 The Australian twist is the use of grilled chicken meat and grilled vegetables, including bell pepper / capsicum, mushrooms, and onions.